-The Company holds a 100% beneficial interest in 49 exploration concessions and has an option agreement to earn a 100% interest in two additional concessions.
-These 51 concessions are located in the Andahuaylas-Yauri belt of Peru and comprise the Jasperoide copper-gold project.
-The Jasperoide project concessions cover a total area of 26,798 hectares.
+The Company holds a 100% beneficial interest in 50 exploration concessions and has an option agreement to earn a 100% interest in two additional concessions.
+These 52 concessions are located in the Andahuaylas-Yauri belt of Peru and comprise the Jasperoide copper-gold project.
+The Jasperoide project concessions cover a total area of 26,993 hectares.
+During the year ended August 31, 2023, the Company applied for and was awarded an additional 8 exploration concessions for which the Company is now awaiting official title.
+The Company also applied for two additional exploration concessions through an auction process.
+Once official title is granted on the additional 8 exploration concessions and depending on whether the Company is successful in the auction process for the two additional exploration concessions, the total Jasperoide project area could increase to between 30,493 hectares and 30,693 hectares.
 On February 26, 2020, the Company completed the acquisition of a 100% interest in LARG.
 At that time, LARG's subsidiary C3 Peru held a 100% beneficial interest in eight exploration concessions and had two option agreements to earn a potential 100% in five additional concessions.
 On July 13, 2021, the Company entered into a binding Heads of Agreement to acquire 100% of Hochschild Mining PLC's ("Hochschild") interest in the Jasperoide project relating to three concessions subject to an option agreement.
 This transaction to consolidate the ownership in Jasperoide was closed during October 2021 (see below).

-During the fiscal year ended August 31, 2022, the Company acquired four explorations concessions through an auction process and acquired the right to 28 new exploration concessions covering a total area of 20,800 hectares.
-Additionally, during November 2021, the Company entered into four different purchase agreements with various Peruvian companies or individuals to acquire six mining concessions for a total amount of US\$417,663; covering a total area of 1,000 hectares.
-At August 31, 2022, full legal title has transferred to the Company and the amounts outstanding have been paid in full, except for two payments of US\$10,000 and US\$80,000 that become payable in January 2023 and November 2024, respectively.
+During the fiscal year ended August 31, 2022, the Company acquired 29 new exploration concessions through an auction and petition process covering a total area of 16,887 hectares.
+Additionally, during November 2021, the Company entered into four different purchase agreements with various Peruvian companies or individuals to acquire six mining concessions for a total amount of \$532,591 (US\$417,663); covering a total area of 970 hectares.
+At August 31, 2023, full legal title has transferred to the Company and the amounts outstanding have been paid in full, except for a payment of US\$80,000 that becomes payable on or before November 2024.
 Of the concessions acquired, three concessions are subject to a 0.5% net smelter return ("NSR") royalty up to a maximum amount of US\$300,000.
-The Company has a right to repurchase the NSR royalty at any time through a payment of US\$300,000.
+The Company has a right to repurchase the NSR royalty at any time for US\$300,000.